mjdamgaard/UP-Web-Project/README.md

-And in terms of the contributions to the project coming from the user community, e.g. from content creators and from open-source programmers and front-end designers), openSDB actually also seeks to implement a user-to-user donor system.
+And in terms of the contributions to the project coming from the user community, e.g. from content creators and from open-source programmers and front-end designers, openSDB actually also seeks to implement a user-to-user donor system.
 Here the user-to-user ratings mentioned in the previous section might be useful, since they can potentially allow the site to create a collection of user ranks,